How to Add, Edit, Delete Features

 The crosshairs you will see on your map will be used as the recorded location.
 You can change the position of your point by pinching and dragging the background map.
 If you want to recenter the map to your current position, tap the GPS button.

 Surveyed features are added to the active layer, which is shown just above the bottom panel.
 You can change the active layer by tapping on it and selecting one from the list of editable layers in the project.

 # Capture points

-To capture a new point feature, tap Add on the bottom panel.
+To capture a new point feature, simply tap Add on the bottom panel while in the recording mode.
 A form will open where you can fill in the attributes.

 # Capture lines or areas